Revenue

 These formulas help businesses quantify their income from the sale of products or services and are essential for financial tracking and performance analysis.

-Types of revenue can be categorized based on their source and nature:
+Revenue can be categorized based on its source and nature:

 1. Operating Revenue: This is income derived from a company's primary source of revenue.
 For instance, if a phone company primarily sells phones but occasionally sells merchandise, its operating revenue is solely from phone sales.